 Some boxes were fitted with a Seagate 500Gb drive instead, part number ST500VT000.
 These are also AV grade drives and are available online through eBay here.

-1Tb versions of the Western Digital and Seagate drives are available along with Toshiba’s AV drives which were sometimes fitted, including the 1Tb Ultra-HD 4K YouView boxes.
+1Tb versions of the Western Digital drives are available along with Toshiba’s AV drives which were sometimes fitted, including to the 1Tb Ultra-HD 4K YouView boxes.
 Toshiba’s 1Tb drive is model number MQ01ABD100V.

 We recommend only buying new drives for maximum lifespan, reliability and for security of your new recordings.
 See the table below for links to buy the different makes and sizes of YouView Hard Drive.